 Yet, being out of the competition circuit gave him the freedom to explore music that was not “the core repertoire” for those contests.
 That included transcriptions—his first foray into recording—and the music of Prokofiev, for which he has been acclaimed.

 Another area of interest involves the intricacies of the performing experience.
 “In my workshops,” he says, “I deal with the balance between body, mind and heart.
-I’ve done a lot of thinking and analysis from a pianist’s perspective, especially using ‘affect theory, as developed by Frederic Chiu has been a Yamaha Artist since 1988, when he began practicing on pianos in the company’s Paris .
+I’ve done a lot of thinking and analysis from a pianist’s perspective, especially using ‘affect theory,’ as developed by Dr. Silvan Tomkins.

+Frederic Chiu has been a Yamaha Artist since 1988, when he began practicing on pianos in the company’s Paris studios during his years living in France.
 “I was one of the first people to buy a GranTouch,” he reveals.
 “I saw a prototype made for Sviatoslav Richter, who needed a practice piano for traveling.
-I practiced exclusively on for years, using silent keyboard low-volume practicing—which pushes your muscles—and employing earphones to develop right brain/left brain coordination.
-I witnessed the development of the CFX, an amazing instrument.”
+I practiced exclusively on one for years, using it as a silent keyboard, for low-volume practicing—which pushes your muscles—and employing earphones to develop right brain/left brain coordination.
+Over the years, I also witnessed the development of the CFX, an amazing instrument.”

 One of the fruits of that association is the forthcoming Yamaha recording, Frederic Chiu: Distant Voices, which includes piano music of Claude Debussy and Gao Ping.
 Technological advances have been stunning, he says.
 “In just three days we were able to produce an audio product, a video shoot, and a Disklavier program,” he says with amazement.

 What is next on the horizon?
 No doubt there will be ongoing collaborations, such as his work with Shakespearean actor Brian Bedford, hip-hop artist Socalled, and psychologist/writer/clown Howard Buten.
 And provocative audience-participation projects, like his ongoing series, Classical Smackdown (ClassicalSmackdown.com).
-As always, Mr. Chiu will also find time for writing, painting and cooking, and leading activities a Beechwood Arts, an arts immersion non-profit in Connecticut
+As always, Mr. Chiu will also find time for writing, painting and cooking, and leading activities at Beechwood Arts, an arts immersion non-profit in Connecticut, where he currently makes his home.